tieme-ndo/frontend/README.md

 In order for the app to function correctly, the user need not set up their own environment variables at this point in time.
 However, inspection of the `start` command will reveal that it injects `REACT_APP_API_URL=http://localhost:9000` when starting the app on a local machine (during development).
 This points to the port the back-end server will run on when ran on the local machine.
 This is done to pre-seed the environment.

-The exact API_URL that's used is dependent on the environment it runs in.
-As mentioned above, if the app is run on one's local machine, it will look for `http://localhost:9000`.
+The exact API_URL that's used is dependent on the environment it runs in, so is therefore outside of the scope of local deployment.
+As mentioned above, if the app is run on one's local machine, it will automatically resolve to the server running on `http://localhost:9000`.
 However, on Netlify, it'll target different API URLs, depending on if it's in the deploy-preview or production environment.

-🚫These are just examples, replace them with the specifics for your app

-    *  REACT_APP_API_URL - this is your Google API key, which can be generated in the Google Cloud Console
-    *  REACT_APP_authDomain - when you set up your Firebase project, this information will be in the dashboard
-    *  REACT_APP_databaseURL - in the Firebase dashboard
-    *  REACT_APP_projectID - in the Firebase dashboard
-    *  REACT_APP_storageBucket - in the Firebase dashboard
-    *  REACT_APP_messagingSenderId - in the Firebase dashboard
-    *  REACT_APP_stripe_API - this is your public Stripe API key, generated in the Stripe dashboard
-    *  REACT_APP_backendURL - optional for your local development server
-    *  REACT_APP_clientid - this is the Stripe_connect clientID, generated in Stripe_connect settings
-    *  REACT_APP_stripe_plan - this is the ID for a second Stripe subscription plan, generated under Stripe products
+    *  REACT_APP_API_URL - As mentioned above, this variable is declared in configuration in the Netlify deployments and is passed through `yarn start` as `REACT_APP_API_URL=http://localhost:9000` on one's local machine.
+Therefore, it will not have to be declared in a `.env` file.

 # 5️⃣ Content Licenses